eProsima/Fast-DDS-docs/docs/fastdds/use_cases/large_data/large_data.rst

 Example: Video streaming
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In this scenario, the application transmits a video stream between a :ref:`dds_layer_publisher` and a :ref:`dds_layer_subscriber`, at 50 fps.
+In this scenario, the application transmits a video stream between a Publisher and a Subscriber, at 50 fps.
 In real-time audio or video transmissions, it is usually preferred to have a high stable datarate feed, even at the cost of losing some samples.
 Losing one or two samples per second at 50 fps is more acceptable than freezing the video waiting for the retransmission of lost samples.
-Therefore, in this case *best-effort* reliability can be appropriate.
+Therefore, in this case |BEST_EFFORT_RELIABILITY_QOS-api| can be appropriate.